 The main objectives of bushfire management are to minimise the risk of bushfires and to rapidly control any outbreaks that might occur.
-Control measures are in place to protect people, property, assets, places of heritage value, threatened flora and fauna and to minimise the potential spreading of bushfires in and around the MPO.
+Control measures are in place to protect people, property, assets, places of heritage value, threatened flora and fauna and to minimise the potential spreading of bushfires in and around the MPO as detailed in the Bushfire Management Plan.